Double pipe heat exchanger

 3. Key Features and Benefits

-• Versatile Applications: They are used in industries like chemical processing and HVAC systems.
+- Versatile Applications: They are commonly used in industries such as chemical processing and HVAC systems.

 4. Advantages of Double Pipe Heat Exchangers